Grandmaster Tamo or Arya Bodhidharma

 Darma invigorates the Shaolin Temple

 Next Darma traveled north, eventually arriving at the Shaolin Temple.
 A popular legend claims he crossed the Yangtze River on a reed to get there.
-This is often depicted in images of him including the Ming Dynasty (1368-1644) figurine on the left.
+This is often depicted in images of him including the Ming Dynasty (1368-1644).

 At Shaolin he spent nine years meditating while facing a wall.
 He took no disciples until one monk cut off his arm to prove his sincerity in relieving his suffering.
 The disciple was Master Hui K’o who became Darma’s successor.

 According to the legend, he told the official he was returning to India and carrying a single shoe.
 The resulting controversy caused the monks to open Darma’s grave where only a single shoe was found.
-Whatever the actual facts are, this led to yet another popular depiction of Darma as travelling with a single show in toe, as in the Qing Dynasty figure on the right.
+Whatever the actual facts are, this led to yet another popular depiction of Darma as travelling with a single show in toe, as in the Qing Dynasty.

 At the Shaolin Temple we teach Tamo’s Qi Gong Ba Duan Jin, Yi Jin Ching, Ssway and 18 Iron Palm.